 Up to now:

-KALIDEKO™ has been approved by FDA for patients from the age of ³ 6 months with selected class III gating mutations, with R117H mutation and with 28 residual function mutations.
+In United States KALIDEKO™ has been approved by FDA for patients from the age of ³ 4 months with selected class III gating mutations, with R117H mutation and with 28 residual function mutations.
 The European Medicines Agency (EMA) has approved KALIDEKO in patients aged ³ 4 months who have class III gating mutations and for patients with R117H mutation.
-In Italy, the Italian Agency for drugs (AIFA), have approved KALIDEKO in patients aged ³ 2 years who have class III gating mutations and for patients ³18 years with R11H mutation.
+In Italy, the Italian Agency for drugs (AIFA) has approved KALIDEKO in patients aged ³ 12 months who have class III gating mutations and for patients aged ³ 18 years with R117H mutation.

-ORKAMBI™ has been approved for patients with two copies of the F508del mutation and ³ 2 year old by FDA and EMA, and ³ 12 years old by AIFA.
+ORKAMBI™ has been approved for people ³ 2 years old with two copies of the F508del mutation by FDA, EMA and AIFA

-SYMDEKO™ or SYMKEVI™ has been approved to treat patients with either two copies of the F508del mutation or at least one mutation that is responsive to this combination for patients 12 years of age or older, by FDA and EMA.
+SYMDEKO™ or SYMKEVI™ has been approved to treat patients with either two copies of the F508del mutation or at least one mutation that is responsive to this combination for patients 6 years of age or older by FDA and EMA.
 AIFA has approved SYMKEVI™ for patients 12 years of age or older with either two copies of the F508del mutation or one F508del mutation and one Residual Function mutation.

-TRIKAFTA™ has been approved by FDA and EMA for people ages 6 years and older, who have at least one copy of the F508del mutation.
-AIFA has approved (KAFTRIO™) for people ages 12 and older who have at least one copy of the F508del mutation.
+TRIKAFTA™ (KAFTRIO™) has been approved by FDA and EMA for people ages 6 years and older, who have at least one copy of the F508del mutation.
+AIFA has approved (KAFTRIO™) for people ages 12 and older with at least one copy of the F508del mutation.

 Safety and efficacy of corrective treatments applicable to all patients irrespective of mutations

 Identification of CFTR correctors or potentiators and related mutation targets